China censors Hong Kong internet, US tech giants resist

 ISAAC LAWRENCE, AFP

-Pompeo spoke out against what he branded a series of "Orwellian" moves to censor activists, schools and libraries.
+Late Monday, US Secretary of State Mike Pompeo spoke out against "Orwellian" moves to censor activists, schools and libraries since the law was enacted.

 "Until now, Hong Kong flourished because it allowed free thinking and free speech, under an independent rule of law.
 No more," Pompeo said.